gazebosim/gz-sensors/tutorials/thermal_camera.md

     - `<image>`: The image size, in pixels.
     - `<clip>`: The near and far clip planes.
 Objects are only rendered if they're within these planes.
 * `<always_on>`: Whether the sensor will always be updated (indicated by `1`) or not (indicated by `0`).
-This is currently unused by Ignition Gazebo.
+This is currently unused by Gazebo Sim.
 * `<update_rate>`: The sensor's update rate, in Hz.
 * `<visualize>`: Whether the sensor should be visualized in the GUI (indicated by `true`) or not (indicated by `false`).
-This is currently unused by Ignition Gazebo.
+This is currently unused by Gazebo Sim.
 * `<topic>`: The name of the topic where sensor data is published.
 This is needed for visualization.

 ## Assigning a temperature to a model